Canada (2015- )

 For 905 of these people the only justification given for the haste with which euthanasia was performed was that loss of capacity to consent was imminent.
 This raises real questions about the validity of the original request.
 If a person is on the verge of losing capacity what degree of certainty can there be that the person currently has full capacity?

-In the period April 2021 to March 2022 in Quebec, 50% of people were euthanased less than 10 days after making a request.
-However, only 13% of people had a prognosis of less than 2 weeks to live.
+In the period April 2023 to March 2024 in Quebec, 46% of people were euthanased less than 10 days after making a request.
+Only 15% of people had a prognosis of less than 2 weeks to live.

 Under the revised law from 21 March 2021 there is no longer any required waiting period for any person whose death is said to be “reasonably foreseeable”.
 Same day request and lethal injection is acceptable.